junxit/us-congress-bills-109/metadata.md

 - 2006-04-04 — Introduced in House
 - 2006-04-04 — Referred to the House Committee on Resources.
 - 2006-04-04 — Sponsor introductory remarks on measure.
 (CR E508-509)
+- 2006-04-06 — Executive Comment Requested from Supreme Court.
+- 2006-04-25 — Considered under suspension of the rules. (consideration: CR H1686-1687)
+- 2006-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+83.
+- 2006-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-04-25 — Mr. Renzi moved to suspend the rules and pass the resolution.
+- 2006-04-25 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR H1686)
+- 2006-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR H1686)